christophsk/segment-string/README.md

 # splittingstringsusingdynamicprogramming
 ### _splitting strings using dynamic programming_

-This is a demonstration of dynamic programming applied to optimally splitting strings into words.
+This demonstrates dynamic programming applied to optimally segmenting a string into words.
-Two different objective functions are used, one probabilistic and one based on Zipf's frequency-rank distribution.

-The default language model is the frequency distribution of (English) Wikipedia having a minimum frequency of 200.
-From this, both types of objective functions are derived.
+The default language model is the frequency distribution of unigrams from (English) Wikipedia, with a minimum frequency of 200.
+From this, a probability distribution and a Zipf rank-frequency distribution is defined over the unigrams.
+The objective is to maximize the probability of a particular segmentation.

-Alternatively, the user can supply their own (byte-encoded) JSON file of word-frequency pairs, sorted ascending by frequency.
+Alternatively, the user can supply their own (byte-encoded) JSON file of word-frequency pairs, sorted descending by frequency.

-See the [WordNinja](https://github.com/keredson/wordninja) package which uses a version of the Zipf distribution.
+Related is the [WordNinja](https://github.com/keredson/wordninja) package which uses a different form of the Zipf distribution.

 ## Example
+See `example.py` for usage:

 ```python
 seg = Segment(cost_type="prob", word_freq_file=None)  # defaults are shown
 seg("mylifeboatisfullofeels")